Miserlou/django-zappa/README.md

 __Awesome!__

 This project is for Django-specific integration.
-If you are intersted in how this works under the hood, you should look at the [Zappa core library](https://github.com/Miserlou/Zappa), which can be used by any WSGI-compatible web framework.
+If you are intersted in how this works under the hood, you should look at the **[Zappa core library](https://github.com/Miserlou/Zappa)**, which can be used by any WSGI-compatible web framework.

 ## Installation